Fishtail Air: History

 The Airline was founded under the name Fishtail Air in 1997 in Kathmandu, Nepal.
 The airline often made headlines in local press after performing unusual yet successful rescue missions in the Himalayas.

 Due to the Nepalese Civil War, Fishtail Air did not operate between 2003 and 2007.

 In 2010, Fishtail Air was part of a documentary by Swiss Schweizer Radio und Fernsehen, titled The mountain rescuers in the Himalayas wherein the Swiss Airline Air Zermatt and Fishtail Air were establishing a mountaineering rescue station in Lukla.
 At the same time, mountaineer Simone Moro started working as a pilot for Fishtail Air.

 In 2014, Fishtail Air signed a deal with Goma Air with the aim of enhancing Nepal's tourism.
 Both Airlines were at the time led by Bikash JB Rana, for which a collaboration was eased.
 Following Goma Air's name change to Summit Air, in 2018, Fishtail Air changed its name to Summit Helicopters to visualize the cooperation on 11 June 2018.
 On 15 January 2020, the original name Fishtail Air was restored.

-Seasonally, Fishtail Air operates one helicopter out of Simikot Airport, for which the airport serves as a seasonal hub of the airline.
+Seasonally, Fishtail Air operates one helicopter from Simikot Airport, for which the airport serves as a seasonal hub of the airline.
 From Simikot, Mount Kailash and Lake Manasarovar are served.